 Early socialization is recommended for this breed that can be timid but, at the same time, loves to be around people.

-weather resistant.
 Some feathering appears on the chest, undercarriage and backs of legs.
-The tail may be seen either
+The tail may be seen either natural or docked.

-hair should be kept clipped inside the ears to discourage infections, and also between the pads on the feet.
+In addition, those long ears need regular attention to discourage infections and parasites.
+Hair should be kept clipped inside the ears, and also between the pads on the feet.

-Owners can expect to enjoy their Field Spaniel for up to twelve years if they receive good health care and nutritonal needs are met with high quality food.
+Owners can expect to enjoy their Field Spaniel for up to thirteen years if they receive good health care and nutritional needs are met with high quality food.